grafana/explore-traces/docs/sources/_index.md

 ### Rate, error, and duration metrics

-The Explore Traces app lets you explore rate, errors, and duration (RED) metrics generated from your traces by Tempo.
+The Explore Traces app lets you explore rate, error, and duration (RED) metrics generated from your traces by Tempo.

 | Metric | Meaning | Useful for investigating |
 |---|---|---|